Diverse Myanmar protesters united in opposition to coup

 The junta has not reacted to the new sanctions.
 On Tuesday, an army spokesman told a news conference that sanctions had been expected.

-There is little history of Myanmar’s generals giving in to foreign pressure and they have closer ties to neighbouring China and to Russia, which have taken a softer approach than long critical Western countries.
+There is little history of Myanmar’s generals giving in to foreign pressure.
+They have closer ties to neighbouring China and to Russia, which have taken a softer approach than long-critical Western countries.

 Junta leader Min Aung Hlaing was already under sanctions from Western countries following the 2017 crackdown on the Rohingya.